 The majority of activities you do with the UOTC will be paid.
-During your first year you will earn £39.38 for a full day, rising to £46.72 upon completion of our second year syllabus and £76.11 upon completion of Sandhurst as an Army Reserve Officer.
+During your first year you will earn £39.77 for a full day, rising to £47.19 upon completion of our second year syllabus.
+A 2Lt on Initial Officer Training or a Reserve Potential Officer will earn £63.96 per day once AOSB Main Board has been passed and £76.87 upon successful completion of the Commissioning Course at Sandhurst as an Army Reserve Officer.
 Travel expenses could be claimed for travel to the Barracks, depending on distance.

 The current rates are:

 Many employers recognise that the Army Reserve teaches valuable skills.
 On joining as an Officer Cadet, the leadership, teamwork and management skills that are part of life in the UOTC can make a big difference on the CV.

 The UOTC will teach you how to think on your feet and make decisions under pressure.
 Some of these skills may not have direct significance to careers after university, but cadets will have the chance to take on responsibilities that help put them ahead of fellow graduates in the race for jobs.

 Learning new skills out of the academic box can be incredibly rewarding.

 You gain an insight into what motivates you and others, develop self-confidence, learn management and leadership techniques and have fun at the same time.
 It is also incredibly useful and satisfying to discover what you are capable of under different kinds of pressure - you'll probably surprise yourself.
 You will acquire new skills, some perhaps alien to you at the present, like radio communications, navigation, first aid and weapon handling.